olendorf/code4lib2106_cars/README.md

-# code4lib2106_cars
+# Cars Example
-Cars example for the workshop
+This is just a quick example using the RStudio default cars Markdown example.
+Then also implemented in LaTeX.